1994 Brickyard 400: Second round qualifying

 Second-round qualifying was held Friday August 5, 1994.
 The drivers that had qualified 1st–20th on Thursday were locked-in to those positions and did not have to re-qualify.
 The drivers that placed 21st and beyond from the previous round were allowed to stand on their time from Thursday, or erase it and make a new attempt.
 Due to the expected length of the session, and the sensitive nature of how the track is known to react to changing weather conditions, for fairness, the qualifying draw order from the previous round was inverted for round two.
 NASCAR subsequently adopted this policy for all races from that day forth until two-round qualifying was abolished at the end of the 2000 season.

 Five drivers stood on their times from Thursday, and all five hung on to qualify for the race.
 Terry Labonte, who had placed 26th Thursday, was among those who elected to re-qualify, and he wound up the fastest qualifier of the day.
-The decision was wise as Labonte's Thursday speed would not have help up Friday.
+The decision was wise as Labonte's Thursday speed would not have qualified after Friday.
 A. J. Foyt managed to qualify in 40th, the last car to make the field on speed.
 After a miserable run on Thursday, Kyle Petty found much-needed speed and placed 36th.
+The two drivers who suffered mechanical problems on Thursday - Wally Dallenbach Jr. and Ken Schrader - ranked 2nd and 3rd for the day, respectively.

 Lake Speed (168.429 mph) and Harry Gant (168.003 mph) both failed to crack the top 40, but made the field as the provisional starters – the two highest-placed entries in NASCAR points standing not already in the race.
-No Winston West Series competitors made the field on speed, but Mike Chase (166.312 mph) was awarded a special provisional for the highest entry in Winston West points standings (Chase was the Winston West points leader going into the race).
+No Winston Transcontinental Series competitors made the field on speed, but Mike Chase (166.312 mph) was awarded a special provisional for the highest entry in Winston Transcontinental points standings (Chase was the Winston Transcontinental points leader going into the race).